rdgoite/hca-clear-tape/README.md

 This is a tool that compiles together all the metadata from a given HCA bundle into a single JSON.
 Bundle contents are added as objects to one big JSON array.

+## Dependencies

+Clear Tape is developed as a Python 3 application.
+All the depencies needed to run and/or develop this tool is listed in the `requirements.txt` file, which can be used as input to the `pip` utility:

+    pip install -r requirements.txt

 ## Usage

 This utility currently only supports generation of JSON for one bundle at a